 Low on Gas - High on Sky tells the true story of the flight of the Spokane Sun God, the Whirlwind-powered airplane from the Buhl Aircraft Co.
 Author J.B.
 Rivard, the first to be given access to the archives of the Mamer family, relates the many exciting incidents of this 6,200-mile flight and the fascinating background of the man who led it.

 The 289-page soft-cover book is illustrated with vintage photographs from the Mamer family albums.
 It contains illustrations, a map, Notes and References, and a detailed Index; $19.95.
-It is available in the Spokane area at Auntie’s Bookstore in Spokane, the Heritage Museum in Spokane Valley, and in Western Aviation Pilot’s Shop at Felts Field.

 In 1939, after the death of Nick Mamer, the citizens of Spokane funded the construction of a memorial to him at Felts Field.
 It’s a 24-foot high poured-concrete structure near the administration building.
 The sides feature cast-bronze plaques and 9-foot clock faces (see photo).
 The plaques credit Lt.
 Nicholas B. Mamer with founding the Northwest Airway—the route over the Rocky Mountains from St. Paul, MN to Seattle, WA.